-ABCD cardsAlso known as: comprehension check, class poll
+ABCD cardsAlso known as: multiple-choice response cards, comprehension checks, class polls

-ABCD cards can be established as a way for students to give quick, silent, individual responses to a multiple-choice question posed during class.
+ABCD cards enable students to give quick, silent, individual responses to multiple-choice questions.
 They:

 - allow educators to quickly check for understanding by asking students to select one card as their answer and then having the whole class display their cards